Re-enrolment - frequently asked questions

 Higher Degree by Research students do not need to re-enrol.
 Deakin Research will manage this process for you.

-For study skills or health and wellbeing support on a campus, or through the Cloud Campus, visit;
+For study skills or health and wellbeing support on a campus, or online, visit;

 This will depend on your circumstances and whether your course requires full time enrolment.
 Students receiving Australian government support (Centrelink) are required to maintain a full time study load.